krieven/W3View/readme.md

 and all what can be used in any HTML Element markup - can be used here, with some exceptions.

-As you can see - examples uses small set of additional attributes in the component definition, lets explain these:
+As you can see - example uses small set of additional attributes in the component definition, lets explain that.

 #### In the root of component definition
-* **as** - name of component
+* **as** - name of component, with this name prepared component is stored in the Compo, by this name it can be found and created.
+Think about this name as about name of class.

 #### In the component definition subtree
-* **ref** - hook to subtree element, then element can be accessed from constructor script via this.ref.name
+* **ref** - hook to subtree element will be created with value of this attribute as name, then element can be accessed from constructor script via this.ref['value of ref attribute']
 * **tagName** - Compo.JS utilizes power of browser parser during parse definitions, so - tags such as <TR> and <TD> cannot be used as root of components and anywhere outside of <TABLE>, but you can define any tag, anywhere by using tagName attribute.
-* **useTag** - you can define some universal purpose components
+* **useTag** - you can define some universal purpose components and instantiate them with different tag names.

 ### Lifecicle and lifecicle callbacks